-College of Communication > Academics > Graduate Programs > Organizational and Multicultural Communication (MA) > Degree Requirements
+College of Communication > Academics > Journalism > Graduate Program > Journalism (MA) > Degree Requirements

-* With approval of the graduate program director or graduate advisor, students can take up to two relevant elective courses from other College of Communication graduate programs or relevant elective courses from other graduate departments/programs outside of the College of Communication.
+With approval from the graduate program director, students can take up to three relevant elective courses from other Communication graduate programs, or relevant graduate elective courses from outside of Communication.
+Examples of courses students have taken previously are:

 Students must maintain a minimum cumulative GPA of 3.000 in their graduate courses to remain in good academic standing.
 Students who do not meet this minimum cumulative requirement will be placed on academic probation and will be expected to attain the minimum cumulative requirement within two quarters.
 Failure to do so may result in dismissal from the program.